cjsatuforc/Kora-Voice-Assistant/README.md

 <a name="authors"></a>
 ## Authors
-Kora was developed by ...
+Developed by:
-- Austin Row rowa@oregonstate.edu
+- Austin Row rowaustin.96@gmail.com
 - Jeremy Fischer fischjer4@gmail.com

 For their undergraduate senior project at Oregon State University